 This page will be a constant work in progress because I’m learning new things everyday myself.
 If you hear of a good website/program/book/idea and want to share, please do! (in the comments) Just watch the links, my spam filter might not like it and I do review all comments before they’re published.

 To be completely transparent, I’m not selling anything (except my art!) but I may be an affiliate of some of the businesses I suggest.
 I’ll tell you when I am and there is never any pressure to buy.
 Trust me, if I didn’t believe in them, I wouldn’t give them any valuable space on my website.
 To be an affiliate means that if you were to click from my site and buy into a program that it leads you to, I get a small kickback in the form of money usually.
 I’m not getting rich, but hopefully a little mad money to chip into my plant/garden obsession.
 I do not accept advertising on my page, I am just sharing experiences, classes, books, programs, websites, blogs, podcasts, etc. that have worked for me or I feel are worth your time to look at.

 Here’s a starting point:

 Your Art is Your Business by Robert Roy Reed – Really helpful at getting all your ducks in a row on the business end in the beginning or even if you’ve already been flying by the seat of your pants for a while.
 Make sure to download the FREE ArtBooks spreadsheet he provides which is a pre-filled spreadsheet that you put in your own information in.

 I’d Rather Be in the Studio!
-(3rd edition ebook only) by Alyson B. Stanfield – All kinds of great information for artists including letters that you can use.
+(Now in it’s 4th edition!) by Alyson B. Stanfield – All kinds of great information for artists including letters that you can use.
 She also has a great website which offers free and paid information.
 Sign up to receive her blog posts delivered to your email, FREE of course.
-Click here or on her book to buy it on her site.
+Click here or on her book to buy it on her site or Amazon.

 Blogs/ Paid Classes / Podcasts / Websites